HUION: Compatibility

 Most HUION products have official drivers only for Windows and MacOS, however newer lineups such as the Kamvas and the Kamvas Pro graphics tablets also include official Linux drivers.

 History

 HUION entered the graphics tablet industry in 2011.
 In 2014, its first light pad product was introduced.
 In 2017, the brand entered the Bangladeshi market.
 In 2019, it made a foray into Japan.
 In the same year, the Kamvas Pro 22 became available.

 In 2021, HUION launched the Kamvas 16.
 In July 2022, its owner's name was changed from Huion Animation to Huion Trend.
 In January 2023, the brand rolled out the Kamvas Studio 16 and Kamvas Studio 24.

 In January 2024, HUION attended CES in Las Vegas, where it showcased the Kamvas Pro 27 and Kamvas Pro 19 display tablets.
 The two products were initially launched in China on December 15, 2023.

-In April 2025, HUION released the Kamvas Slate 11 and Kamvas Slate 13.
+From April to December 2025, HUION sequentially released the Kamvas Slate 11 & 13, the third-generation edition of the Kamvas Pro 24, as well as the Kamvas Pro 27 (144Hz) pen display.
+In March 2026, it introduced the Kamvas 22 (Gen 3).